S3-working-group/s3-practical-guide/docs/all.md

 Responsibility for domains is delegated to people (e.g. to a unit, department, team or individuals), who then act within its defined constraints on influence and autonomy.

+When a domain is delegated to a group of people, they become a team, when it’s delegated to an individual, they become a role keeper.

 Those delegating responsibility for a domain (the delegators) to others still retain overall accountability for that domain, allocate **resources** and often define:

 -   the **organizational need** the domain is designed to respond to